 The days grew shorter, and the precious sunlight began to dissipate slowly, but it didn't matter because October meant moving closer to the holiday season.
 Once Halloween was finished, then came Thanksgiving and ultimately Christmas the most cherished holiday I can recall.

 Hallway Decorations at School

 School always recognized Halloween as something special, and the teachers usually set us about the task of creating something special, or celebrating with some unique Halloween activity.
-Sometimes the teacher would read a quick ghost story, or have each of us stand and talk about our costumes.
+Halloween in school was never about evil, or demons, or anything corrupt, but a simple and joyous time in the fall season.
+It was childhood innocence that was celebrated, and nothing more.
+Sometimes the teacher would read a quick story, or have each of us stand and talk about our costumes.